NeuroDesk/neurodesk.github.io/content/en/tutorials/documentation/workflowtemplate.md

 Finally, contribute your new workflow to the official documentation!:
 1. Once you are happy with your workflow, make sure you [commit](https://github.com/git-guides/git-commit) all your changes and [push](https://github.com/git-guides/git-push) these local commits to github.
 2. Navigate to your forked version of the repository on github.
-3. Before you proceed, make sure you are up to date with our upstream documentation, you may need to fetch upstream changes (see [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) for more info on syncing a fork).
+3. Before you proceed, make sure you are up to date with our upstream documentation, you may need to [fetch upstream changes](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
-3. To contribute your changes, click "Contribute", and then "Open pull request". (see [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for more information about pull requests).
+3. To contribute your changes, click "Contribute", and then ["Open pull request"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 4. Give your pull request a title (e.g. "Document Physio workflow"), leave a comment briefly describing what you have done, and then create the pull request.
 5. Someone from the Neurodesk team will review and accept your workflow and it will appear on our website soon!.